Undergraduate Students

 *Students must be enrolled full-time to qualify for scholarships & grants.

-Board of Directors Diversity Scholarship
+The Board of Directors Scholarship

+The James Baldwin Scholarship recognizes an ACM degree student who has demonstrated superior academic achievement, extracurricular leadership, community service, and involvement with the African American community and African American issues and will continue to do so during their studies abroad.
 Selected recipients will receive $2,000 per academic year while enrolled in ACM’s undergraduate or graduate degree programs.
 The scholarship may be renewable for up to four years for undergraduate students or 1-2 years for graduate students (dependent on length of program), contingent on maintaining a minimum GPA of 3.0, continued enrollment, and active participation in community or cultural initiatives.

 Grants for Undergraduate Students